 Where to Park

 There is an underground parking garage (link to Google Maps) across the street that I have relied on for the last decade.
 There are always spots available.
 It’s located on McAllister St, adjacent to Civic Center Plaza.
 It can be easy to miss.
 Look for the single Parking sign above the entrance.

 When to Check In for the Ceremony

 Fifteen minutes before your civil ceremony appointment, go to Room 168 on the first floor.
-If you hire us as your photographer, this is where we will meet you.
+If you hire me as your photographer, this is where I will meet you.

 Check in with the clerk to let them know that you have arrived.
 They will check your paperwork, including your IDs and marriage license, and then you will get a number.